Pikes Peak Habitat for Humanity selects applicants based on three main criteria:

-Applicants' household income must fall between the minimum and maximum income requirements for their household size.
+Applicants' gross household income must fall between the minimum and maximum income requirements for their household size.
 The gross monthly income of all household members over the age of 18 should be included to determine the household income.

 Applicants must show that their income source has been consistent for two years prior to applying.
 Applicants using income from employment cannot have more than a three month gap in employment in the past two years.
 Employment must be within the same field or line of work.
 Additionally, income must be reasonably estimated to last at least three years in to the future.

 Income sources may include: